theodi/rdfjs-wrapper/README.md

 1. Write a class or use an existing class that extends TermWrapper
 1. Each class needs a Term, a Dataset, and a DataFactory to be instantiated
 1. Each class property will have an associated RDF Property (a string, generally a URL, that is defined by an ontology/vocabulary)
+1. Each class property will have an associated arrity (singular, singular nullable or set)
 1. Each class property depending on its type can have:
     1. a corresponding ValueMapping to get values, that is translating RDF Terms to JavaScript [primitive values](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Data_structures#primitive_values) (string, number, boolean...)
     1. a corresponding TermMapping to set values, that is translating Javascript primitive values to RDF Terms
+    1. a corresponding ObjectMapping to wrap child objects as a TermWrapper
-    1. a corresponding ValueMapping and TermMapping for sets of primitive values
+    1. a corresponding ValueMapping and TermMapping for sets of primitive values (both can be an ObjectMapping)
-    1. a corresponding TermWrapper for properties returning a class
-    1. two corresponding TermWrappers (generally the same) for sets of classes
 1. Each class mutates the underlying Dataset that is passed to it at instantiation time